Support » Pololu Simple Motor Controller User’s Guide » 3. Getting Started »

-Windows 8, Windows 7, and Windows Vista users: Your computer should now automatically install the necessary drivers when you connect a Simple Motor Controller.
+Windows 10, Windows 8, Windows 7, and Windows Vista users: Your computer should now automatically install the necessary drivers when you connect a Simple Motor Controller.
 No further action from you is required.

 Windows XP users: Follow steps 5–9 for each new Simple Motor Controller you connect to your computer.

-After installing the drivers, if you go to your computer’s Device Manager and expand the “Ports (COM & LPT)” list, you should see the Command Port for the Simple Motor Controller.
-In parentheses, you will see the name of the port (e.g. “COM5” or “COM6”).
+After installing the drivers, if you go to your computer’s Device Manager and expand the “Ports (COM & LPT)” list, you should see a COM port for the Simple Motor Controller.
+In parentheses after the name, you will see the name of the port (e.g. “COM5” or “COM6”).

 You might see that the COM port is named “USB Serial Device” in the Device Manager instead of having a descriptive name.
 This can happen if you are using Windows 10 or later and you plugged the Simple Motor Controller into your computer before installing our drivers for it.
 In that case, Windows will set up your Simple Motor Controller using the default Windows serial driver (usbser.inf), and it will display “USB Serial Device” as the name for the port.
 The port will be usable, but it might be hard to distinguish the port from other ports because of the generic name shown in the Device Manager.
 We recommend fixing the name in the Device Manager by right-clicking on the “USB Serial Device” entry, selecting “Update Driver Software…”, and then selecting “Search automatically for updated driver software”.
 Windows should find the Simple Motor Controller drivers you already installed, which contain the correct name for the port.